sashank46/Voice-Assistant/README.md

 Then start talking!

-🗣️ Try:
+## Try these cool outputs

 "Play Calm Down"
 "Open Nike"
 "What's the time"
 "Who is Elon Musk"
 "Exit"

-And BABU will respond like a pro! 🤖
+## And BABU will respond like a pro! 🤖